 Director Tom Moore (hereinafter Moore) :

 So that's it.
 In Cartoon Saloon, he produced three works, 'The Secret of Kells and Brendan,' 'Song of the Sea, Umi no Uta,' and 'Wolfwalker,' which are described as Celtic trilogy, and 'Breadwinner' in between.
-I feel that the quality of the whole is improving with each work.
-Where did you think of raising the level in this work?
+I feel that the overall quality is improving with each work.
+Where did you decide to raise the level in this work?
 Or are you changing some of the different criteria?

-Nora Twomey participated in the form of a co-pilot, and it felt like Nora supported my idea.
+Nora Twomey participated like a co-pilot, and it felt like Nora supported my idea.
 In the case of this work, I and Ross worked on it with the intention of sharing it as equally as possible from small to large.
-That's why I think it was a collaboration that was characterized by equality in story-making and in making decisions, rather than in the form of 'participating in my own ideas.'
+That's why I think it was a collaboration that was characterized by equality in story-making and in making each decision, rather than in the form of 'participating in my own ideas.'

 I think that this work is evolving because the part that 'made jointly' is different.
 This time I co-directed with Ross, but by doing it with him, I was able to do things that I couldn't do alone.
 From every point of view, I think his participation made this work better.
 For example, Ross's unique perspective has raised the bar for storytelling and background painting quality.
-In addition, I was able to change the way of drawing lines according to the scene, and to create the world seen from the wolf called 'Wolf Vision' in 3D, even though it is a hand-drawn animation. ..
+Also, depending on the scene, I was able to change the way the lines are drawn, and to create the world seen by the wolf, which is called 'Wolf Vision,' in 3D, even though it is a hand-drawn animation. ..
 I feel that this work has made a technical attempt that I wanted to do in the past but couldn't.

-Ross is the technical director of 'The Secret of Kells and Brendan' and is the co-director of this film.
-Did you share any roles in this 'co-supervision'?
+Ross is the technical director of 'The Secret of Kells and Brendan' and co-director of the film.
+Did you share any roles in this 'co-director'?

 This 'co-supervision' was a completely equal collaboration.
 In the case of 'The Secret of Kells and Brendan,'